zyma98/pie/benchmarks/README.md

 ### Step 4: Compile PIE Inferlets

-The benchmark applications, or "inferlets," need to be compiled from their Rust source code.
+The benchmark applications (inferlets) need to be compiled from their Rust source code.

 ```bash
 cd ../example-apps